ToniWonKanobi/theoveranalyzed.net/posts/2015/2/26/aapl-750b.md

 >A story for the ages.
 Nothing like it.

 If given the opportunity, a lot of people in my hipster millennial generation might choose to live through the 60's, what with all the social change.
 My generation loves social change.
 Social change is super in right now.
-Or maybe the 70's, because they all like Neil Young?[^1]
+Or maybe the 70's, because they all like Neil Young?[^ny]

 But not me.